Enjoy a homemade Iced Chai Tea Latte to keep yourself cool and refreshed this summer. It only takes a couple minutes to make and won't cost a fortune.

 What tea to use for making Chai Tea Latte?

 I love using Pique Tea Crystals for my quick way of making chai tea.
-The company sent me a sample pack of their tea varieties to try.
+The company sent me a sample pack of their tea varieties to try (I wrote about it in more detail - here!).

 Their English Breakfast black tea has become one of my favorites!
 The tea crystals dissolve instantly in hot water (no brewing time) and there is no risk of over steeping - which otherwise unfortunately happens quite frequently in this busy mom life.